 Stepping into 2021, Acura is making a serious push to bring back the enthusiasm and excite its buyers again.
 The first move was to introduce the all-new second-generation TLX with the high-performance TLX Type S to follow.
 Acura is confident that the TLX will help to deliver its Precision Crafted Performance commitment, and we set out with a TLX Platinum Elite to see if the brand can deliver on their promises.

-Painted in the Phantom Violet Pearl that reflects either purple or black depending on the light condition, the TLX Platinum Elite has a refreshed look that is more athletic and performance focused.
+Painted in the Phantom Violet Pearl that reflects either purple or black depending on the light condition, the TLX Platinum Elite has a refreshed look that looks more athletic and performance focused.
 The styling resembles the striking Acura Type S prototype that was unveiled in 2019, with noticeably longer and wider dimensions than the outgoing TLX model.
 A fastback-style rear three-quarter view rounds out the TLX’s overall attractive appearance.

 There will be two engine choices supplying power to the all-new TLX.
 The first to arrive is a 2.0-litre turbocharged four-cylinder producing 272-horsepower at 6,500 RPM and 280 lb-ft. of torque from 1,600 to 4,500 RPM, with a 3.0-litre turbocharged engine to follow in the Type S. The 2.0T is a significant step up from the outgoing 206-horsepower 2.4-litre naturally aspirated engine, and is close in output to last year’s larger 3.5-litre engine.

 Power from the TLX is smooth on acceleration in the city with lag showing only during sudden throttle input.
 The biggest letdown is the ten-speed automatic transmission that struggles to keep up with the punchy powerplant, and it also lacks the crisp feeling during shifts when compared to last year’s eight-speed dual-clutch transmission.